 Should a new exposed subscription identifier be permanent or temporary?
 If such new exposed subscription identifier is temporary, what is its temporal validity?
 SA2 assumes that it is then up to the 5GC operator (e.g. NEF) to define this validity.

-SA3 doesn’t see any advantage of the use of temporary identifiers.
-To avoid introducing a complex solution, SA3 would prefer the use of permanent identifiers.
+SA3 has not yet concluded that the use of a temporary identifiers justifies the gain.
+SA2 is recommended to proceed with the use of permanent identifiers only at this stage for this feature.
+SA3 will inform SA2 if SA3 later concludes on the use of temporary identifiers and the desired properties of such temporary identifiers.

 Should such new exposed subscription identifier be “global” or per AF?